quasarframework/quasar/docs/src/pages/options/animations.md

 ]
 ```

-If you are building a website, you can also skip configuring quasar.config.js and use a CDN link which points to Animate.css like this (following is just an example, Google for latest link).
-Remember this will require an Internet connection for your user, as opposed to bundling from within quasar.config.js.
+If you are building a website, you can also skip configuring the quasar.config file and use a CDN link which points to Animate.css like this (following is just an example, Google for latest link).
+Remember this will require an Internet connection for your user, as opposed to bundling from within the quasar.config file.

 ```html
 <!-- src/index.template.html -->